rerun-io/rerun-docs/docs/reference/viewer/viewport.md

 ---

 The viewport is a flexible area where you can arrange your Space Views:
-You can grab the title of any Space View to doc it to different parts of the viewport or to form tabs.
+You can grab the title of any Space View to dock it to different parts of the viewport or to form tabs.

 View controls
 -------------